 Rural Schools Village Program (RSVP)

-RSVP is a subgroup of the CSHD NGO and receives all of its funding though CSHD as well.
+RSVP is a subsidiary nonprofit of CSHD and receives all of its funding though CSHD as well.
 This means that this subgroup is entirely funded by generous donors around the world.
-Currently, there are 18 RSVP schools around the Cambodian countryside.
+Currently, there are 22 RSVP schools around the Cambodian countryside.
 At these schools, rural children are given the opportunity to learn how to read and write in Khmer and learn basic math skills.
-Several of our school also offer English language classes as well.
+Several of our schools also offer English language classes as well.

 RSVP is an incredible opportunity to allow children a brighter future!

-With over 3000 students in attendance at all of our schools, we are proud to say that RSVP is doing very well.
+With around 3,000 students in attendance at all of our schools, we are proud to say that RSVP is doing very well.

 Check out our website to see information on the schools we support.